homa-alem/MedSafe_Infographics/README.md

 	Contains php files for crunching data from the excel worksheet.

 ###### Dependencies
-The js files require Rickshaw, which can be obtained at http://code.shutterstock.com/rickshaw .
-Download and place the .min.js file under static/js.
+The js files use Rickshaw (https://github.com/shutterstock/rickshaw), D3 (https://github.com/mbostock/d3) and JQuery.
+Some of the functionality required changes to the core Rickshaw library, hence the modified library is now under version control.
+Future enhancements would focus on changing back to having the core library not under version control and only the additions under version control.

 #### How to Contribute
-Contributions are great.
-Please feel free to fork the repository and then make pull requests.
+Contributions are welcome.
+Please feel free to fork the repository.

 #### Contact
 Feel free to make suggestions by raising issues, or by contacting me at msaxena2@illinois.edu.